 Non-profit organizations may apply for funding for projects of national scope and significance.

 The submitted project must align with the granting philosophy described above and be structured to provide visibility for the Funeral Service Foundation as the granting organization.

-Grant requests from US 501(c)3 non-profit and Canadian not-for-profit organizations will be considered.
+Grant requests from US 501(c)3 non-profit and Canadian registered charity organizations will be considered.
 Non-exempt organizations can apply for funding only when working in conjunction with an exempt organization.

 The Foundation is focused on grants to projects that are consistent with our mission.
 The following categories of grant requests will not be considered:

 - Costs associated with burials, memorialization, cremations, etc.